Ask AI

 Medical management

-Antibiotic therapy: as per ASCRS 2022 guidelines, Reserve antibiotics for patients with anorectal abscess complicated by cellulitis, systemic signs of infection, or underlying immunosuppression.
+Antibiotic therapy: as per ASCRS 2022 guidelines, reserve antibiotics for patients with anorectal abscess complicated by cellulitis, systemic signs of infection, or underlying immunosuppression.

 B